cwooldridge1/venta/README.md

 See [npm create-venta-app](https://www.npmjs.com/package/create-venta-app) for more info on getting started.

 ### Disclaimer
-This framework is not polished and should not be used for producgtion applications.
+This framework is not polished and should not be used for production applications.
 I am currently no longer working on this project and it is more of a proof of concept.
 I hope to eventually come back and polish off this repo.

 ----
 ### Benchmarks